 The Forum is for discussion of all academic and non-academic issues relating to the overall student experience, including services and resources provided to support the student body.
 It provides a direct link between students' views and the College's decision-making processes, and to advise the Director of Education on the strategic direction of student support.
 Students can make recommendations to enhance the student experience and to ensure that students are aware of actions being taken.
 The forum contributes to the development of the student community by initiating and organising social events, clubs and other activities

-Societies: Students are welcome to set up their own clubs or societies.
-There must be 3 students or more involved.
+Students are welcome to set up their own clubs or societies.
+There must be three students or more involved.
 A form must be filled out and returned to the Student President.
 Finance can be granted to fund part of the society on the President's approval.
-Societies currently include Yoga and Chinese calligraphy.
+Societies currently include yoga and Chinese calligraphy.

-Events are organised by the student representatives: official events include Christmas party and Graduation party.
-This year events have included a fancy dress Halloween party and pumpkin carving competition, Thanksgiving dinner, quiz night and pizza night.
+Student representatives organise official events including the Christmas party and Graduation party.
+Previous events have included a fancy dress Halloween party and pumpkin carving competition, Thanksgiving dinner, quiz night and pizza night.
 Events can include student parties, trips out and open workshops/studios.